Our goal is to share information and products that are truly helpful to renters.

 We looked up the app store ratings for android and Apple products to give you an idea of what other renters think of each renters insurance company’s app, their coverage, and customer service.

 How much renters insurance do I need in Arizona?

 If you are an Arizona college student, $15,000 in personal property coverage is most likely enough renters insurance.
 If you’re just getting started in college in Arizona you may still be covered under your parent’s insurance so be sure to check with them.

-If you live in Arizona and are trying to decide how much renters insurance you need, add up the retail price of your belongings and add another 25% on top of it to include all the things you might have forgotten.
+Arizona residents trying to decide how much renters insurance you need, add up the retail price of your belongings and add another 25% on top of it to include all the things you might have forgotten.

 If your total is less than $5000, it may not make sense to get renters insurance right now.
 Or maybe a liability-only policy is all you need to protect yourself from a lawsuit or property damage repairs.

 Read our article, Cheap renters insurance to learn more about finding really cheap renters insurance.

 Which areas of Arizona are cheapest for renters insurance?